sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/week06_cpp.md

 ## Example: DNA Analysis

 Consider an application that counts the different bases in the DNA.
-Before diving into the DNA analysis example, let's explore different ways again to iterate on C++ data structures.
+But before diving into the DNA analysis example, let's explore different ways again to iterate on C++ data structures.

 ### Counting routines